 where $\shearmapRand$ denotes the random vector from which $\shearmap$ is drawn.

-Among deep learning-based approaches, DeepMass \citep{Jeffrey2020} takes the noisy shear map $\shearmap$ as input, computes a naive estimate such as the KS or iterative Wiener solution, passes it through a deep neural network (typically, a UNet), and outputs an enhanced reconstruction $\convmapEstimate_{\deepmass}$.
+One of the deep-learning-based approaches is DeepMass \citep{Jeffrey2020}.
+It takes the noisy shear map $\shearmap$ as input, computes a naive estimate such as the KS or iterative Wiener solution, passes it through a deep neural network (typically, a UNet), and outputs an enhanced reconstruction $\convmapEstimate_{\deepmass}$.
 The model is trained on simulated pairs of convergence maps and their corresponding noisy shear maps, $\trainingsetMM$, following the forward model \eqref{eq:invprob}.

-While DeepMass achieves high reconstruction accuracy, it suffers from a major limitation: it requires retraining for each new observation $\shearmap$, as the noise covariance $\covmatrNoise$ depends on the galaxy number density in each pixel.
-As a result, the training data must be adapted accordingly, reducing the method's flexibility.
+While DeepMass achieves high reconstruction accuracy, it has a major limitation: it requires retraining for each new observation $\shearmap$, as the noise covariance $\covmatrNoise$ depends on the galaxy number density in each pixel.
+As a result, the training data must be adapted accordingly, which reduces the flexibility of the method.

-Alternatively, DeepPosterior \citep{Remy2023} generates samples from the posterior $\condpriorpdf{\cond{\convmapRand}{\shearmapRand=\shearmap}}{\cdot}$ by using a Markov Chain Monte-Carlo (MCMC) algorithm.
+As an alternative, DeepPosterior \citep{Remy2023} generates samples from the posterior $\condpriorpdf{\cond{\convmapRand}{\shearmapRand=\shearmap}}{\cdot}$ by using a Markov chain Monte-Carlo (MCMC) algorithm.
 In this approach, the prior $\priorpdf{\convmapRand}{\cdot}$ is implicitly learned via neural score matching.
 Then, averaging over the samples yields a point estimate $\convmapEstimate_{\deepposterior}$.
 This method directly allows for UQ by computing sample statistics.
-In contrast to the previous approach, DeepPosterior only needs to be trained once, independently of the noise properties.
-However, inference is slow, as it requires many samples to produce a single estimate.
+In contrast to the previous approach, DeepPosterior only needs to be trained once, regardless of the noise properties.
+However, inference is slow because many samples are required to produce a single estimate.